Sonos Music System

 (4.0+) running the Sonos app.

-Mac computer (OS X 10.6 and higher).
-You'll have access to thousands of
+Mac OS X 10.10-up computers.
+You'll have access to thousands of pre-loaded

-pre-loaded internet radio stations, a variety of online music services, your
+internet radio stations, a variety of online music services, your iTunes music,

 smartphone/tablet or laptop/computer.
 The app is divided into 5 screens.